NPMachineLearning/WineReviewServer/README.md

 # API document

-1. run `docker compose up` and wait for server boot up
+1. run `docker compose up` and wait for server to boot up
 2. visit [http://localhost:8080/redoc](http://localhost:8080/redoc)

-   if port is changed compose and docker file then port number must be changed accordingly
+   if port is changed in compose and docker file then address port number must be changed accordingly